-Tickets for all shows will go on sale late August 2014 at the Ferguson Center for the Arts Ticket Office
+Tickets for all shows are on sale now at the Ferguson Center for the Arts Ticket Office.

 Vanya and Sonia and Masha and Spike